Akbari300/Ecommerce-Android-Application-Dashboard/README.md

 <b>Note:</b>
 - code is avialable as opensource for learning use.
-- feel free to contact for business purpose ( passpoard and login).
+- feel free to contact for business purpose ( password and login).
 - database hasn't been included.
 - follow the standard copywrite (fork).